cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 - CentOS/Fedora (Kernel version 5.14 and up).

 In case you are using Mac a virtual machine is required.
-If you are using macOS, a virtual machine is required.
 If you are already on Linux, please proceed to the [Automatic Install](#automatic-install) section.
 This guide utilizes [Lima](https://lima-vm.io).